ARRAKIHS Science

 Λ-CDM tension in stellar haloes

-- Determination of the structure, shape , spatial extent, and luminosity profiles of the galaxy stellar halos
+- Determination of the structure, shape, spatial extent, and luminosity profiles of the galaxy stellar halos.

 Ultra Low Surface Brightness

-The core of the ARRAKIHS mission – observations of the unexplored ultra-low surface brightness (SB) Universe – can only be done from space owing to limitations on ground-based SB sensitivity due to the atmosphere.
-Since the science goals of this mission require to achieve a very low SB over a very wide area with ~1 arcsec resolution, there is no need for a large aperture camera.
-Instead, the optimum payload is a small, multispectral camera with excellent optical quality over a wide field of view.
+Since the science goals of this mission require achieving a very low SB over a wide area with ~1.5 arcsec resolution, a large aperture camera is not necessary.
+Instead, the optimal payload is a small, multispectral camera with excellent optical quality over a wide field of view.
+These observations will be complemented by the brighter, yet higher resolution data provided by Euclid, which will map the same galaxies within its Wide Field Program.